- B -

 Too feeble implements to bind.

-Samuel Butler, Hudibras, Part II, canto ii, line 107
+Samuel Butler, from Hudibras, Part II, canto ii, line 107

 - One taper lights a thousand,